 Further exploring the idea that you could use the same technique to make different shapes, Christmas 2013 I ventured into making a multiple web – The Christmas Tree Web – which involved five different (in size and/or shape) webs linked by one single cord.

 Both the Red Heart Web and The Christmas Tree Web were featured in my show Diversions at the Hastings Arts Forum (August 2015) and in Birdland+ (London – February / March 2016) and were then shown in Open House 11 at the Brighton Festival (May).

-I am now making a new web (the Christmas Star) and am discussing with crane companies how to photograph it up high in the sky.
-As to future webs: a while ago, I was given two large ovoid “frames” and am planning to make two new webs using these: a broken heart and a broken egg (think Salvador Dali!).
+I then started making a web (the Christmas Star) with the idea of photographing it up high in the sky (think cranes).
+Although this was all some years ago now I have not given up on the idea of webs!
+For instance, I was given two large ovoid “frames” and have thought of making two new webs using these (such as a broken heart and a broken egg – think Salvador Dali!).
 These could take me further into the realm of 3D (double webs) and I still dream of making a really large site-specific web someday!

 Please note that webs can be commissioned.